 Spark

 Impermanence, high tide is a conversation between our inner self and the sea.
 My conversation lasted months, with my photo camera as my notebook.
 I talked to her, always when she was at her high.
-I maintained the exact same point of view.. location, azimuth, elevation, composition.. to minimise my own impact when observing her.
+I maintained the exact same point of view.. location, azimuth, elevation, composition.. to minimise my own impact when observing her .. or so I thought, then.

 At the left, one can see "the sea".
 Depicting her in shades of grey, invites the viewer to look and experience characteristics beyond color: structure of the surface, the waves..